stetre/moonusb/README.md

 ## MoonUSB: Lua bindings for libusb

-MoonUSB is a Lua binding library for [libusb](https://libusb.info/).
+MoonUSB is a Lua binding library for [libusb](https://libusb.info/), allowing applications to access and use USB devices.

+MoonUSB also provides a submodule for emulating USB devices via [USB/IP](http://usbip.sourceforge.net/).

 It runs on GNU/Linux <!-- and on Windows (MSYS2/MinGW) --> and requires
 [Lua](http://www.lua.org/) (>=5.3) and [libusb](https://github.com/libusb/libusb/releases) (>= 1.0.24).